pozadkey/simple-note-taker/README.md

 ## Simple Note Taker
-This app helps you to record and organize your notes.
-Built with NodeJs core modules only.
+A CRUD app that helps organize your notes.
+Built with NodeJs core modules only, no dependencies.

 ## Features
-* Create note and save as file
+* Create note and folder
-* Organize note into folders as topics
+* Read note from folder
 * Update note
-* List all notes in a folder
-* Display a summary of the note
 * Delete note

 ## Run app
-Go to `tests.js` to run some tests.
+Start app with `server.js`